Follow me at @drClaire

 If you’ve got a vomiting kid, you don’t need to rush out to the drugstore and buy those oral rehydration solutions.
 Just add some water to the juice you have in the refrigerator, and you’re all set.

-That’s the bottom line of a new study just released in JAMA (The Journal of the American Medical Association).
+That’s the bottom line of a study published in JAMA (The Journal of the American Medical Association).
 Researchers studied about 600 children who came to the emergency room with stomach flu and minimal dehydration.
 Half of them were given dilute apple juice, and half were given an oral rehydration electrolyte solution (like Pedialyte), colored to look like apple juice and sweetened to make it taste better.
 The families whose children got the apple juice were told to give them whatever fluids they would take once they got home, while the ones who got the electrolyte solution were told to continue giving the solution at home.

 The children that got apple juice were less likely to need intravenous fluids or end up back in the emergency room.